Partition Attorney serving Palo Alto, Sunnyvale, Milpitas, Mountain View, Cupertino, Santa Clara, and the Silicon Valley

-A partition action is the only court ordered process in California to bring an end to real estate co-ownership disputes.
+A partition action in California is the only court ordered process to bring an end to real estate co-ownership disputes.
 Under California Code of Civil Procedure Section 872.210, a partition action is a legal process to divide a California real estate equitably among its co-owners.
 When there is disagreement where one or more co-owner of a property may want to sell the property, but another co-owner does not agree to sell, a partition action can help force the sale of the property fairly and equitably among the joint owners.

 The Right to Partition in California

 Our partition attorneys in California bring an end to real estate co-ownership disputes.
 We accomplish this goal through the only court ordered process to do so: by filing a partition action in California.